PayPal

 Render the PayPal buttonanchor

-Follow the links below to learn how to finish rendering the PayPal button.
+Review the integration links in the next section to learn how to finish rendering the PayPal button.

 Next: Choose your integrationanchor